-Samantha Masayda is in her first year as the Sports Information Director at Albertus Magnus College.
+Samantha Masayda is in her third year as the Sports Information Director at Albertus Magnus College.
 She began her position on January 14, 2017.

 She oversees all internal and external communications efforts for the Albertus Magnus Athletic Department and its 15 varsity sports – men’s and women’s soccer, women’s volleyball, men’s golf, men’s and women’s tennis, men’s and women’s basketball, field hockey, women’s swimming, men’s ice hockey, baseball, softball and men’s and women’s lacrosse.